Ladybird & Bumblebee

 There are seven areas of learning and development.
 All areas of learning and development are equally important and inter-connected.

-The four other areas are known as the Specific areas, through which the three Prime areas are strengthened and applied.
+The four other areas are the Specific areas, through which the three Prime areas are strengthened and applied.
 These are;

 Each area of learning is implemented through planned, purposeful play with a mix of adult led and child initiated learning.
 Play is essential for children’s development, building confidence, problem solving and building relationships with others.

-We plan from children’s interests and reflect on the different ways in which children learn.
+We plan from children’s interests and reflect on the different ways in which children learn using the following characteristics of effective learning:

 These characteristics are carefully considered when planning activities for our children.

-Assessment plays an important part in helping staff and parents recognise progress, understand individual needs, plan activities and support.
+Assessment plays an important part in helping staff and parents recognise progress, understanding individual needs and planning activities and support.
 We observe children and reflect upon these observations to build on next steps in learning.
+We record your child’s progress via Tapestry - an online Learning Journal.
+Our staff record the activities your child participates in and undertakes, as well as their progress in specific skills.
+You are able to view and contribute to this journal yourselves regularly.

 Daily Structure and Organisation